-2020 2019
+2021 2020

 Derivative assets:

 Derivatives subject to PGC and DS mechanisms:

-Commodity contracts \$ 7 \$ 1
+Commodity contracts \$ 58 \$ 7

-Total derivative assets - gross 7 1
+Total derivative assets - gross 58 7

+Gross amounts offset in the balance sheet (2 23)

+Cash collateral received (14)

-Total derivative assets - net (a) \$ 7 \$ 1
+Total derivative assets - net \$ 21 \$ 7

 Derivative liabilities:

 Derivatives designated as hedging instruments:

-Interest rate contracts \$ (5) \$ (5)
+Interest rate contracts \$ (2) \$ (5)

 Derivatives subject to PGC and DS mechanisms:

-Commodity contracts (4)
+Commodity contracts (2 23)

-Total derivative liabilities - gross (5) (9)
+Total derivative liabilities - gross (2 25) (5)

+Gross amounts offset in the balance sheet 23

-Total derivative liabilities - net (a) \$ (5) \$ (9)
+Total derivative liabilities - net (a) \$ (2) \$ (5)

-(a) Derivative assets and liabilities with maturities less than one year are recorded in "Other current assets" and "Other current liabilities" on the Consolidated Balance Sheets.
-Derivative assets and liabilities with maturities greater than one year are recorded in "Other assets" and "Other noncurrent liabilities" on the Consolidated Balance Sheets.
+(a) Derivative liabilities with maturities less than one year are recorded in "Other current liabilities" on the Consolidated Balance Sheets.
+Derivative liabilities with maturities greater than one year are recorded in "Other assets" and "Other noncurrent liabilities" on the Consolidated Balance Sheets.